xuagu37/CycleGAN/README.md

 [1] Zhu, J.Y., Park, T., Isola, P. and Efros, A.A., 2017.
 Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks.
 In 2017 IEEE International Conference on Computer Vision (ICCV) (pp. 2242-2251).
 IEEE.
+[2] Gu, X., Knutsson, H., Nilsson, M. and Eklund, A., 2019.
+Generating diffusion MRI scalar maps from T1 weighted images using generative adversarial networks.
+In Scandinavian Conference on Image Analysis (pp. 489-498).
+Springer, Cham.